rsmusllp/termineter/README.md

 # Summary
 Termineter is a Python framework which provides a platform for the security testing of smart meters.
 It implements the C1218 and C1219 protocols for communication over an optical interface.
-Currently supportted are Meters using C1219-2007 with 7-bit character sets.
+Currently supported are Meters using C1219-2007 with 7-bit character sets.
 This is the most common configuration found in North America.
 Termineter communicates with Smart Meters via a connection using an ANSI type-2 optical probe with a serial interface.